To enable the Davis Assistant Slack app

 Remove Davis Assistant from a Slack channel

-Removing the chatbot doesn't remove the Davis Assistant Slack app from your workspace.
+This doesn't remove the Davis Assistant Slack app from your workspace.